Reviewing Akorn Inc. (AKRX)'s and Mallinckrodt plc (NYSE:MNK)'s results | New Business Observer

 Liquidity

-The Current Ratio and Quick Ratio of Akorn Inc. are 3.3 and 2.3 respectively.
-Its competitor Mallinckrodt plc’s Current Ratio is 1.5 and its Quick Ratio is 1.1.
-Akorn Inc. can pay off short and long-term obligations better than Mallinckrodt plc.
+The Current Ratio of Akorn Inc. is 3.3 while its Quick Ratio stands at 2.3.
+The Current Ratio of rival Mallinckrodt plc is 1.5 and its Quick Ratio is has 1.1.
+Akorn Inc. is better equipped to clear short and long-term obligations than Mallinckrodt plc.

 Analyst Ratings